Emperor Taiwu of Northern Wei: Late reign

 Another part of Emperor Taiwu's personality that was revealed as how, even as the states were engaging wars, he was maintaining formal protocols of détente.
 For example, when he was outside of Pengcheng, he requested Liu Jun supply him with wine and sugarcanes, while offering Liu Jun a gift of camels, mules, and coats.
 Later, he requested oranges and gambling supplies from Liu Jun, while offering Liu Jun blankets, salts, and pickled beans.
 Similar things happened as he was at Guabu, as he requested and sent gifts to and from Emperor Wen.
 (How Zang aggravated him was by sending him urine when he requested wine, thus breaking the pattern of formal exchanges of gifts.)

+In 451, Emperor Taiwu considered the earlier legal code to be difficult to follow, and considered this to be the reason why there were many criminals.
+Therefore, he ordered the officials You Ya (游雅) and Hu Fanghui (胡方回) to revise the legal code.
+Their legal code had 391 provisions, with four crimes warranting the execution of the offender's clan, 145 crimes warranting the execution of just the offender, and 221 warranting lesser punishments.
+This legal code was said to be more comprehensive than previous legal codes, and added laws including laws regarding aiding criminals, relations, and housing.
+However, despite the changes in the legal code, the officials were unable to clarify the new laws, and internal issues persisted.